file-icons/atom/README.md

 A number of icons and colours are provided by default for a range of common file types.
 If you have file that you would like custom icons for you can easily add this yourself.

-File Icons are now specified via css(less) only.
+Icons are now specified via CSS (Less) only.

 ## No Colours